-1. Ensuring the charge level at 100% SOC
+1. Ensuring 100% State of Charge

-In fact, this value can only be achieved and used for calculations if active balancing is carried out, since only through balancing is it possible to fully charge each cell.
-By using balancing - as opposed to a more cost-effective monitoring system - the user can assume 100% verified SOC.
-With a pure battery monitoring system, the charging status can only be guessed based on charging times.
+In fact, 100% SoC can only be achieved and used for calculations if balancing is carried out, since only through balancing is it possible to fully charge each cell.
+By using balancing - as opposed to a more cost-effective but inactive monitoring system - the user can assume 100% verified SOC.
+With a pure battery monitoring system, the charging status can only be guessed based on comparative charging times.